 Given the limited time availability since the issuance of the Order, the information provided in this report has relied exclusively on the cost-benefit assessments conducted for the Framework Study (draft), which has been acknowledged to be high-level and not based on detailed analytical assessments.
-It has been noted in both the Framework Study, as well as this report, that future studies and investigations will be required to fill information gaps on explicit cost-benefits in accordance with Environmental Assessment (EA) rigour, using the "triple-bottom" line principles of natural, social and economic environments.
-Triple bottom Line in the context of environmental assessments broadens consideration of the solutions to problems, to consider not only economic implications but also those affecting people and the natural environment.
+It has been noted in both the Framework Study, as well as this report, that future studies and investigations will be required to fill information gaps on explicit cost-benefits in accordance with iv.
+Identify the recommended options for remediation and mitigation;

+Environmental Assessment (EA) rigour, using the "triple-bottom" line principles of natural, social and economic environments.
 Section 2 of this report outlines the high-level cost benefit approach and how it has guided the screening of alternatives and the formulation of the recommended actions.